 1. Create Google Developer Account:

-In order to publish your app, you need to first create a Google Developer account on Playstore which would charge you a one time cost of $25.
+To publish your app, you need to first create a Google Developer account on Playstore which would charge you a one-time cost of $25.
 You can pay the charges through your debit or credit card.
 The platform allows you to make the payment after you accept the Developer Distribution Agreement.
-You have to then provide some details such as Developer’s name that you would like to get displayed on live app page.
+You have to then provide some details such as the Developer’s name that you would like to get displayed on the live app page.
 Now, before the registration is processed, you have to wait for 2 days.
 More account information can also be added.

 2. Create a Merchant Account:

 If your app is paid or you are having any paid features in your app, then you will have to create a Merchant Account.
 For this, you have to first visit the Google Play Console, go to “Financial” under “Download Reports” and click on Set up your Merchant Account.
 You then have to enter all the information associated with your business.
-Your developers account gets automatically linked with your Merchant account once you have completed the profile.
-Merchant account lets you manage your payments and monthly payouts at one place.
+Your developer’s account gets automatically linked with your Merchant account once you have completed the profile.
+A merchant account lets you manage your payments and monthly payouts in one place.
 Also, you can visit your reports through Google Play Developer Console.

 3. Create your App:

-You have to create your app in order set up your app’s existence over Playstore.
+You have to create your app to set up your app’s existence over Playstore.
 For this,

 a.
 You need to go to ‘All Applications’